lulu70/vegan-site/content/recipes/the-ultimate-hummus-protein-bomb.md

 ---
 ![Delicious Hummus Plate](../assets/images/img_20200428_153456~2.jpg "Delicious Hummus Plate")

 As a person who grew up in the center of Israel in a city between Jaffa and Ramla, I spent a lot of time in Hummus restaurants with family and friends.
 Hummus stimulates serotonin in the brain and fills us with a pleasant and happy feeling.
 The Israeli cuisine, which is composed of Jewish kitchens from all over the world, lovingly embraced the finest Israeli-Arab's hummus.
 It didn't take too long for me to realize that I must know how to make delicious hummus at home.
-Over the years in any opportunity I collected tips for improving the recipe, and finally I came up with a simple and perfect recipe.
+Over the years in any opportunity, I collected tips for improving the recipe, and finally, I came up with a simple and perfect recipe.
 I am happy to share the recipe with you because to me hummus is joy, hummus is love and harmony.
 Hummus is Vegan!